 Population projections are a useful tool to understand how future growth and development may affect vulnerability to hazards.
 Planning and growth management efforts will guide city infrastructure investment away from hazard prone areas as both occupied and vacant areas are considered for future development.
 Population projections from 2030 to 2080 are listed in Table 3-4 and are based on Texas Water Development Board (TWDB) demand projections used for the 2027 State Water Plan.
 Population projections are based on county-level 1.0 migration scenario projections from the Texas Demographic Center (TDC), which used migration rates between the 2010 and the 2020 decennial Census to project future growth.
 The population projections show a decrease in population for the Bandera County Planning Area of 274 persons over the 50-year period, or 1.4%.
 However, with the relatively high rate of growth between 2020-2022, the 50-year projections may tell a different story once 2030 decennial Census is taken into account.
-As is evident from the last 2-3 years in particular, Bandera and the surrounding counties are growing rapidly with the expansion of Austin and San Antonio.
+As is evident from the last 2-3 years in particular, Bandera and the surrounding counties are continuing to experience growth pressure with the expansion of Austin and San Antonio.
+The changes in population are not anticipated to change the impacts of hazards on vulnerable assets in the area due to low growth projections over the 50-year outlook.